Did I Pass? McKinsey PSG Scoring Explained & Free Practice

 In the real McKinsey digital assessment, the scores of Ecosystem Building will not be shown to candidates in any way.
 During or after the test, McKinsey will not inform you how many of the species you select survive.

 The best you can do is understand the eating rules and calculate the number for yourself.
-In this Free Prospective Candidate Starter Pack, we provide a note-taker template to facilitate keeping track of your scores.
+In this Free Prospective Starter Pack - A-Z MBB Application, we provide a note-taker template to facilitate keeping track of your scores.

 To help you gain better insight on the scoring mechanism in the Ecosystem Building, in our PSG Simulation, we provide a results display screen at the end of the game, demonstrating indexes such as the number of species fully surviving, unfit with location, starving to extinction, and eaten to extinction.